egsaatucla/egsaatucla.github.io/faqs.md

     </div>
     <div id="collapseFour" class="accordion-body collapse">
       <div class="accordion-inner">
         <p>The available fellowships and jobs at any given time are constantly in flux.
-For the most up-to-date information, including cancellations and changes, please register for the <a href="https://secure.career.ucla.edu/BruinViewLogin/Login.aspx">Career Center BruinView</a></p>
+For the most up-to-date information on jobs visit <a href="https://secure.career.ucla.edu/BruinViewLogin/Login.aspx">Career Center BruinView</a> For the most up-to-date information on fellowships visit the <a href="https://grad.ucla.edu/funding/">Grad Funding page</a>.</p>
       </div>
     </div>
   </div>